paralin/crew/docs/nginx.md

 > New as of 0.3.17.

-Dokku currently templates out an nginx configuration that is included in the `nginx-vhosts` plugin.
+Crew currently templates out an nginx configuration that is included in the `nginx-vhosts` plugin.
 If you'd like to provide a custom template for your application, you should copy the existing template - ssl or non-ssl - into your application repository's root directory as the file `nginx.conf.template`.
 The next time you deploy, Nginx will use your template instead of the default.

 > New as of 0.3.10.

-You may also place this file on disk at the path `/home/dokku/myapp/nginx.conf.template`.
-If placed on disk on the dokku server, the template file **must** be owned by the user `dokku:dokku`.
+You may also place this file on disk at the path `/home/crew/myapp/nginx.conf.template`.
+If placed on disk on the crew server, the template file **must** be owned by the user `crew:crew`.

 For instance - assuming defaults - to customize the nginx template in use for the `myapp` application, create the file `nginx.conf.template` in your repo or on disk with the with the following contents: